markchagers/canticlejs/public/doc/howto-en.md

 # Manual

-Using CanticleJS is simple: just click the button "Start over", and CanticleJS wil start generating your first image.
+Using CanticleJS is simple: just click the button "Start over", and CanticleJS will start generating your first image.
 You can change the settings to create different images.
 You have to click the start button again to apply the changed settings, they will not affect an image being rendered.

 ### Formula

 The formula setting determines the algorithm used by CanticleJS to generate images.
-Choose a different algorythm from the dropdown menu and click Start over to use a different formula.
-Currently there are 6 different algorythms available.
+Choose a different algorithm from the dropdown menu and click Start over to use a different formula.
+Currently there are 6 different algorithms available.
 A page to explain these more in depth will be added later to this help.
 Below the formula dropdown is a button "Levels for formula n".
 This will open a window with a table of the results of running the formula with different levels (not all levels will produce decent results.).
 Shown are the levels, iterations and repetition count per levels setting.
 When a combination of formula and levels has a high repeat count, it usually meena the image is repetitive an not very interesting.
 All combinations have been calculated 20000 iterations deep, so you see that value a lot in the iterations column.
 The levels that produce images that are repetitious or stop before 500 iterations are reached are marked in dark red.